marcelsby/Collapsible-list/README.md

         </ul>
     </li>
 ```

-now when you run it, it will not collapse your multi level list!
-so just add `span` around mult level `li`'s text
+Now when you run it, it will not collapse your multi level list!
+So just add `span` around mult level `li`'s text as:
-as

 ```html
 <ul class=.collapsible">
     <li> <span>Cities</span>